emdgroup/pyAGA/README.md

 ## Running the program
 On your command line, just invoke `python main_automorphism_finder.py` to run an example calculation.
 The parameters are set inside the python file.
-An interactive matplotlib window is opened, containing a histogram of the edge weights and the binning edges.
+An interactive matplotlib window is opened, containing a histogram of the edge weights and the bins.
 The calculation starts after you close this window.

 To run the test suite, use `python -m unittest test.py`.
 Note that the last argument is simply `test.py`, *not*